ghattab/ghattab.github.io/modernism.md

 ---
 layout: page
 title: : Modernism
-description: "Modernism refers to a global movement in society and culture that in the early decades of the twentieth century"
+description: "Modernism refers to a global movement in society and culture that from the early decades of the twentieth century"
 tags: [modern,art]
 modified: 23-10-2020
 comments: false
 ---

-This is a foo test
+Modernism refers to a global movement in society and culture that from the early decades of the twentieth century.

 <link title="timeline-styles" rel="stylesheet" href="https://cdn.knightlab.com/libs/timeline3/latest/css/timeline.css">